Distinguishable-particle Glassy Crystal: the simplest molecular model of glass: Dynamical heterogeneity

 \section{Dynamical heterogeneity}

-{The DPGC exhibits dynamical heterogeneity as indicated by a growing $\chi_4$ at decreasing $T$ shown in \fig{fig:Tg}(d).
-This is however easy to understand in general for systems following defect-induced dynamics including glassy or simple crystals with vacancies as well as partial-swap systems \cite{gopinath2022}.
-The idea can also apply to conventional glasses if one assumes quasivoid-induced dynamics \cite{yip2020}. } To illustrate the heterogeneity in real space, \fig{fig:trajectory} highlights particles in the DPGC with large displacements.
+Dynamic heterogeneity is the behavior in glass formers that some regions relax much faster than the others.
+We now show that the DPGC exhibits dynamical heterogeneity, by real space illustrations and quantitative studies.
+It is easy to understand in general that dynamical heterogeneity is observed for systems following defect-induced dynamics including glassy or simple crystals with vacancies as well as partial-swap systems \cite{gopinath2022}.
+The idea can also apply to conventional glasses if one assumes quasivoid-induced dynamics \cite{yip2020}.

+To illustrate the heterogeneity in real space, \fig{fig:trajectory} highlights particles in the DPGC with large displacements.
 As seen, they concentrate close to the vacancies.
 The vacancy-induced nature of particle hops immediately explains the dynamic heterogeneity.
 It also explains the observed stringlike geometries of the set of hopping particles \cite{glotzer1998,kawasaki2013}, revealing the paths taken by the vacancies.
 Note that vacancy-induced motion realizes a defect-particle facilitation process \cite{fredrickson1984,kob1993,lam2017,zhang2017}, which also mediates facilitation among particles \cite{ganapathy2014,scalliet2022}.